Everything you need to know when expanding your workforce in Mexico

 After the impact of Covid-19 and the uncertainty of this period, the Mexican workforce have started worrying more about stability.
 A Universum survey conducted in Mexico in 2020 revealed that secure employment was the second most important factor on a job opportunity, just behind professional training and development and ahead of future monetary earnings and advantages.

 This trend shows that programs that enhance job security and measures intended to mitigate the risk of layoffs are appreciated by the workforce and can play a major role in attracting the talent companies need.
-If people feel more \ secure at their positions -especially in difficult times-, they are more likely toto want to stay with the company, not only will they be able to focus more at their jobs without the fear of job uncertainty looming over their heads, they are also more likely to want to stay on with a company that makes them feel safe.
+If people feel more \ secure at their positions -especially in difficult times-, they are more likely to want to stay with the company.

 In Mexico, there are no employee rights on legally mandated minimum notice periods.
 However, the Federal Labour Law stipulates that if circumstances require it, the company must provide written notice to the employee within 30 days of becoming aware of the misconduct.
 This notice must explain the reasons for the dismissal, or the Labor Board must issue a termination notice.